angelchan0515/LIN3046_gpproject/README.md

 ## Research Questions or Problem Addressed
 Through the project, we would like to find out the methods of storytelling.
 What are the differences in tone and delivery between different storytellers.

+## The data collection process
+First, we begin our data collection process by exploring the vast collection of stories available on YouTube, where we encounter a wide array of genres.Taking into account the variety seen in these genres, we use a methodical approach, choosing six exemplary stories from each group.
+We plan to conduct a comparison study in an effort to identify the unique characteristics that make these tales unique.
+We hope to learn more about the distinctive qualities, recurring themes, and storytelling strategies that characterise each genre by closely analysing and analysing these stories.
+We intend to clarify the elements that most powerfully connect with viewers and illuminate the subtleties that add to these stories' engaging quality through this careful investigation.
+In the end, our research aims to disentangle the complex web of narrative on YouTube, providing insightful knowledge on the craft of story construction and its influence on viewer involvement.

 ## Data

 ## Transcription (Audio only)